Increase your energy levels throughout the day with these caffeine alternatives. You’ll think twice next time you reach for another cup of Joe again!

 Asian countries such as Korea take ginseng as an alternative to coffee.
 The root of a slow-growing plant promotes short-term learning and concentration.

 It is also rich in antioxidants that can potentially improve the immune system.
-You’re less likely to get colds and the flu, which can dampen your energy.
+By taking ginseng regularly, you lessen your likelihood of getting colds and the flu, which can dampen your energy.

 It also decreases inflammation, which is a risk factor for many chronic diseases like heart disorders.
 It may also alleviate body pain.